Comp-Tech-Guy/No-Gaps/README.md

 ### To-Do List

 - [ ] Optional Clean minimal look of the topbar who wants without any jankiness of the browser movement when hovering on top
+- [ ] Fixing Bookmark issue when in multiple toolbar compact mode

 ---